Guide to Narcissistic Victim Syndrome

 1. Chronic Stress and the Brain

-Narcissistic abuse can cause long-lasting stress, which can lead to changes in the brain’s structure and how it works.
 Prolonged stress can result in a decrease in the size of certain parts of the brain responsible for important tasks, such as decision-making, controlling emotions, and restraining impulsive actions.

 Also, chronic stress can negatively affect the part of the brain that plays a crucial role in forming and remembering memories.